mikeoon/LGED_FF/20201_writeups/2021_week1_writeup.md

-# LGED 21-22 Week-1 Recap: Let Season 4 of LGED Begin
+# Week-1 Recap: Let Season 4 of LGED Begin

 ### Whaddup
 Welcome back Degenerates.
 The 21-22 season has finally begun.
 We have stadiums at full capacity, 17 regular season games and, as always, someone getting roasted every week.